spritlesoftware/our-website/content/english/process.md

 ---
 custom_title_enabled: true
-custom_title_value: "Top companies in Custom built software applications & AI technology"
+custom_title_value: "Custom Built Software for Healthcare Solutions|AI & ML Services"
 title: "Our Process"
 description: "Our Analysts understand your needs and custom build the mobile or web application from scratch according to your requirements efficiently and cost-effective."
 keywords: